 - Pudge, from DotA and Dota 2 is famous for being able to do this to both enemies and dying friends.

 - BioShock Infinite has the "Undertow" Vigor, which lets Booker pull enemies in with a stream of water.

-- Similar to Mass Effect 3 above, Star Wars: The Old Republic has several abilities (for both players and NPCs) that pull an enemy into the user.
+- Similar to Mass Effect 3 above, Star Wars: The Old Republic has several abilities (for both players and NPCs) that pull an enemy to the user.